Authors of section

 Closure with local or free flaps is typically appropriate for larger and more complicated wounds, once they have been adequately debrided.

-The following example shows a soft-tissue and bony defect in the anterolateral aspect of the leg.
+The example given here shows a soft-tissue and bony defect in the anterolateral aspect of the distal tibia.
 A locked intramedullary tibial nail is visible in the depths of the defect.

 infection

-The pedicle must be surrounded by an adequate soft-tissue cuff, in order to ensure good venous drainage.
+To cover this defect, a soleus flap is transposed.
+The pedicle of the flap must be surrounded by an adequate soft-tissue envelope, in order to ensure good venous drainage.
 This also helps to prevent kinking of the vessels.
 The gastrocnemius is preserved in the bed of the donor defect.

 infection